 SPEL Puraceptor is a full retention separator that treats all flows.
 It is to be sized to contain more than the anticipated maximum oil spillage — enabling it to be fully operational in treating stormwater runoff at all times.
 It has two chambers, a coalescer and is fitted with an automatic closure device specifically designed to contain major oil spills, thereby making it suitable for high-risk applications.
 It achieves a water discharge quality of less than 5mg light liquids per litre, complying with European Standard BS EN 858.1.
 2006.
 Treatable flow rates range from 2LPS to 200LPS.
 Pipe sizes range from 100mm to 450mm (larger sizes on request).

-SPEL Smart Sponge uses an innovative polymer technology which absorbs hydrocarbons from both pooled and flowing water.
+SPEL Smart Sponge uses an innovative polymer technology which absorbs hydrocarbons from both pooled and flowing water and is ideal for waste water treatment, stormwater treatment and stormwater pollution treatment.
 It fully encapsulates recovered material – preventing it from leaching out, squeezing out or washing off.
 Once fully saturated, the SPEL Smart Sponge transforms the pollutants into a stable solid for easy recycling, providing a closed-loop solution to water pollution.

 SPEL Stormceptor Class 1 is a horizontally configured two-chamber Stormwater Quality Improvement Device (SQID), equipped with a gravity enhancing coalescer unit.

 For those with medium to low-risk applications, the Stormceptor Class 2 model (with no coalescer) is also available.

 The advanced design facilitates a retention period that provides quiescent conditions within the secondary chamber, efficiently promoting the separation of total suspended solids (TSS), light liquids and pollutants.

 SPEL stormwater treatment devices can accommodate a complete range of flow rates with corresponding pipe size and types.